imaaquibali/UiGenix/README.md

   </a>
 </h1>

-<p align="center"> UIgenix is curated list of awesome  &amp; cool  UI tenplates, designs, plugins, widgets and much more in one place. </p>
+<p align="center"> UIgenix is curated list of awesome  &amp; cool  UI templates, designs, plugins, widgets and much more in one place. </p>
 <br>

 ### Contents: